 To support our growth as a premier global hub port and a leading International Maritime Centre, we need a strong workforce in both shore-based and seafaring jobs.
 As ships become larger and more sophisticated, skilled teams of captains, engineers, and crew are needed to man them.
 Similarly, as Singapore’s vibrant International Maritime Centre continues to grow and expand, there will be increased demand for deep expertise across diverse shore-based careers in both commercial and technical roles.

-These developments mean that professionals will discover more opportunities for fulfilling and exciting maritime careers in Singapore’s Sea Transport sector.
+These developments mean that professionals will discover more opportunities for fulfilling and exciting maritime careers in Singapore’s Sea Transport industry.

 * Applicants may refer to the SkillsFuture Study Award for Marine & Offshore Engineering Sector

-Singaporeans with minimum 2–3 years of work experience in the Sea Transport sub-sectors namely Port, Shipping, and Maritime Services
+Singaporeans with minimum 2–3 years of work experience in the Sea Transport sub-industries namely Port, Shipping, and Maritime Services

 Has track record of contributing to the learning or training of self and/or others

-Attend pre-selected courses listed below that facilitate progression in key Sea Transport sub-sectors
+Attend pre-selected courses listed below that facilitate progression in key Sea Transport sub-industries

 Provide proof of admission into the selected course of study